KHP-Informatics/DNAscan/README.md

 - Space required by the installation:
   - By the dependencies and DNAscan: we reccomend at least 10Gb of free space for the whole DNAscan deplyment, including the dependencies.
   - 8Gb for the reference human genome and the hisat2 index.
 An extra 5.5Gb for the bwa index are required if you want to use         the normal or intensive modes
-  - An extra 400Gb would be required if you wish to perform the annotation stage.
-This uses annovar databases which need to be dowloaded, such as CADD, Clinvar, dbSNP, etc
+  - The annotation step makes use of Annovar and selected databases, the size of which can range from tens of megabytes to hundreds of gigabytes (e.g. CADD database).
+If the user wishes to perform the annotation step they must take this into account.
 - Scratch space for usage: If you are performing the alignment stage and your input data is in fastq.gz format we recommend at 3 times the size of your input data.
 E.g. your fastq.gz files are 100Gb, thus you would need 300Gb of free space.
 If you don't wish to performe the alignment a proportion data-to-analyse:free-space of 1:1 would be enough.
 E.g. Input data is a 50Gb bam file, you would need only 50Gb free space.

 ### Obtaining

-**Version:** 1.0
+**Version:** 0.1

 Please make sure all dependencies are installed before running DNAscan.
 Instrutions about how to install all dependencies are available in the following chapter.
 However a bash script to set up all dependencies (Annovar and GATK need a manual registration and download step) is available in scripts.